 Brace yourself for a truly addicting vegan recipe.
-Since creating this dish it has quickly become a family favorite.
+Since creating this dish, it has quickly become a family favorite.
 It’s not a “quick fix,” but it’s totally worth the effort.
-The extra step of roasting and caramelizing the eggplant and carrots before adding them to the rice adds lots of depth to the flavor.
-Chickpeas are added to make this dish a complete protein.
-I’ve added copious amounts of turmeric, which ups the health-factor and gives it a gorgeous golden hue.
-The result is a holiday-worth side dish, or even the centerpiece of a celebratory meatless meal.
+The extra step of roasting and caramelizing the eggplant and carrots before adding them to the rice gives lots of depth to the flavor.

 History of Basmati Rice